satyapravin/market_maker/docs/install_dependencies.md

 # Dependency Installation Guide

-This guide helps you install all required dependencies for building the Asymmetric LP trading system.
+This guide helps you install all required dependencies for building the C++ trading system.

 ## System Dependencies